Find online courses made by experts from around the world.

-Note: Make sure to download the companion ebook in the resources section.
+Note: Make sure to download the companion ebook in the resources section of Lecture 2.
 Follow along with it as you complete each lecture in this course.

 What happens if your clip-on tuner battery dies and there are no other means of tuning your guitar (piano, pitch-pipe, tuning fork, etc.)?
 You use the Relative Tuning Method!

 In this section, I'll show you how to implement the Relative Tuning Method for the best results.

 Ever had some of your guitar strings just refuse to get in tune?
 I'll show you what I've discovered to whip those pesky strings into shape.
 (Use the "Relative Tuning Method" handout in the previous lecture's resources for a visual explanation.)

 |Section 2: Understanding Right and Left Hand Coordination|

 In this lecture, you'll finally understand why you can't seem to get those fast licks and phrases under control.
 Why do you crash and burn in the middle of a solo?

 You might be surprised to find that the key to increased picking speed is not your left (fretting) hand, it's your right (picking) hand!

 Here's where we'll train your right hand to recognize eighth notes for stabilizing and synching your natural rhythm with your picking hand.